Get,

 • It may have anti-cancer potential

 Did you know pear might aid in asthma?
-Researchers believe that due to its anti-inflammatory nature, pear might be helpful in lung diseases such as asthma and COPD (Chronic Obstructive Pulmonary Disease).
+Researchers believe that due to its anti-inflammatory nature, pear might be helpful in lung diseases such as asthma and COPD (Chronic Obstructive Pulmonary Disease)6.

 Dr. Rajeev Singh, BAMS

-Potential Uses of pear for the liver health
+1. Potential Uses of Pear for Liver Health

 Pear has antioxidants that might show a beneficial effect on liver health.
-In an animal study conducted by Ajilore B et al. 2016, the seed extract of pear fruit showed a decrease in oxidative stress on the liver.
-These results were due to the phytochemicals, antioxidant and anti-inflammatory properties of pear.
-This might show that pear has increased antioxidant activity.
-Pear might also benefit against liver injury caused due to heavy metals.1
+In an animal study1 conducted by Ajilore B et al. 2016, the seed extract of pear fruit showed a decrease in oxidative stress on the liver.
+These results were due to the phytochemicals, antioxidant, and anti-inflammatory properties of pear.
+This might show that the pear has increased antioxidant activity.
+Pear might also benefit against liver injury caused due to heavy metals.

 This information is insufficient.
 These studies are not performed on humans.
 Therefore, more human trials are necessary to provide the true extent of pear on liver health.
 Consequently, it is better to consult a doctor before using pear as a herb.

-An animal study by Bhargav A. et al. 2013 showed a significant result in managing blood sugar levels by using pear.
+An animal study1 by Bhargav A. et al. 2013 showed a significant result in managing blood sugar levels by using pear.
 The oral administration of the pear fruit extract may help to reduce blood glucose levels because of its phytochemicals.
-The extract may have some effect on the plasma insulin or pancreatic insulin secretion.1
+The extract may have some effect on the plasma insulin or pancreatic insulin secretion.

-This data is not sufficient as, these studies are conducted on animals.
+This data is not sufficient as these studies are conducted on animals.
 Therefore, more human studies are necessary to support the scope of pear on blood sugar management.
-Therefore, it is important to consult a doctor before using pear for lowering blood sugar.
+Therefore, it is important to consult a doctor before using a pear for lowering blood sugar.

-A study by Guven K et al., 2006 suggested that pear when tested on the urinary tract causing bacteria, its extract showed an antimicrobial effect.
-Pear may have a defence mechanism against bacterial invasion.
-It may also have an antimicrobial action to reduce infection.1 The pear leaf extract may act as an uro-disinfectant that may be helpful in dealing with urinary tract infections.4
+A study1 by Guven K et al., 2006 suggested that pear when tested on the urinary tract causing bacteria, extract showed an antimicrobial effect.
+Pear may have a defense mechanism against bacterial invasion.
+It may also have an antimicrobial action to reduce infection.
+The pear leaf extract may act as an uro-disinfectant that may be helpful in dealing with urinary tract infections4.

 However, the available data is insufficient to establish the mentioned benefits of pear for managing UTIs in humans and more studies are needed to validate this potential use of pear further.
 Consult a qualified doctor for better advice.

-The wound-healing activities of pear extract were studied in an animal model by Bhargava A, 2014.
-The results showed a significant reduction in scar formation and increased collagen fibre production that provided strength to the skin.1
+The wound-healing activities of pear extract were studied in an animal model by Bhargava A 2014.
+The results showed a significant reduction in scar formation and increased collagen fiber production that provided strength to the skin1.

-The pear extract showed potential wound healing activity because of its antimicrobial activity.
-Also, there may be the effect on the formation of new tissue and contraction of the wound.
-Pear also may show antioxidant properties and connective tissue formation.1
+The pear extract showed potential wound-healing activity because of its antimicrobial activity.
+Also, there may be an effect on the formation of new tissue and contraction of the wound.
+Pear also may show antioxidant properties and connective tissue formation1.

 This information is not sufficient as these studies are not conducted on humans.
 However, human trials are required to suggest the benefits of pear for wound healing.
 Therefore, it is important to first speak to your concerned doctors and only use pear as a herb.